-- Low fees and exchange rates are shown upfront
+- Low fees and upfront exchange rates.

-- Get your money to family and friends in minutes
+- Get your money to family and friends in minutes.

 How does a cash transfer work?

-Another option for a cash pickup transfer is WorldRemit.
-This company allows you to send money overseas which your recipient can then collect from their local bank branch.
+Digital provider WorldRemit is another option for a cash pickup.
+It sends your money overseas that your recipient can then collect from a local bank branch.

 How do I compare cash transfer services?

-- Transfer time.
+- Transfer speed.
 How long will it take for the money you send to be available for your recipient to collect?
 If you need to send an emergency transfer, can the cash be ready for pickup within minutes?